jz393/jz393.github.io/writing/to-a-first-love.md

 I now write poetry about you, and remnants of a lost love naturally sneak into conversations with others—even those who never had the fortune of knowing you.
 Our inside jokes and your distinctive vernacular still live inside me, shaping how I see the world.

 That said, thank you for everything.
 I will never forget our shared moments or the stories you told.
-I’m not sure if the eventual outcome was fate, timing, or both; it’s a frivolous cause to discern the difference.
+I’m not sure if the eventual outcome was fate, timing, or both; it’s a frivolous cause to discern the difference now.
 I hope you’ll remember me as well, and maybe someday, our paths will cross again.